git/git.github.io/rev_news/drafts/edition-81.md

   Johannes Sixt sent a small patch series about improving C++ (also called 'cpp') support in the userdiff mechanism.
-This mechanism is used by Git to generate diffs that are customized to specific programming languages (like C, shell, Perl, matlab, etc) or markup languages (like HTML, markdown tex, etc).
+This mechanism is used by Git to generate diffs that are customized to specific programming languages (like C, shell, Perl, MATLAB, etc.) or markup languages (like HTML, Markdown, TeX, etc.).

   Especially one of the patches splits the regex that was matching all the numbers into 3 different regexes:

-    - one for floatingpoint numbers that begin with a decimal point,
+    - one for floating point numbers that begin with a decimal point,
-    - one for decimal and octal integers as well as other floatingpoint numbers, and
+    - one for decimal and octal integers as well as other floating point numbers, and
     - one for hexadecimal and binary integers.

   The result is that expressions like `1+2`, `1.5-e+2+f` and `.l` are